jamesengleback/LabWare/SBS_Plate_Rack/readme.md

 I designed it around an stl file of a [96 well plate](20190620_PlateCarrier_Black96WellPlates.jpg) that I found on the [NIH 3D print exchange](https://3dprint.nih.gov/discover/3dpx-000303)

 My [first iteration](20190606_SBSPlateHolder.stl) was ok, except I tapered it oo much at the bottom, so the plates don't sit flush.
+I also managed to make the base really thin, will work on that.
+Maybe I should put more support near the top or something.